ognus/tomekkolasa.com/content/blog/javascript/how-to-check-if-object-is-empty-in-javascript.md

 ## Performance comparison

-I have prepared a simple benchmark at [JSBench](https://jsbench.me/7xk9xur7cf/1) to compare the execution time of all the above ways of determining if an object is empty.
-The benchmark cheeks on empty and non-empty object on each itteration.
+Let's compare the execution times of all the above ways of determining if an object is empty.

+I have prepared a simple benchmark at [JSBench](https://jsbench.me/7xk9xur7cf/1).
+It checks an empty and non-empty object on each iteration.

-Let's have a look at the results when running the benchmark on the Chrome browser.
+Let's have a look at the results when running the benchmark on the Chrome and Firefox browsers.

-The table provides a number of operations per second for each method, as well as its speed in relation to the fastest solution.
+The tables below show the benchmark results on the Chrome and Firefox browsers.
+They include a number of operations per second for each method and its speed in relation to the fastest solution.

-CHROME:
+**CHROME (Version 83.0.4103.116 (Official Build) (64-bit)):**

 | Method                   |               Operations |        Result |
 | ------------------------ | -----------------------: | ------------: |